 How to Schedule an Appointment for The NIFTY Non-Invasive Prenatal Testing (NIPT) Test?

 You can either book online at the link provided.
-If you book and make the payment online free home collection service is provided to patients of all The NIFTY Non-Invasive Prenatal Testing (NIPT) Test.
+If you book and make the payment home collection service is provided to patients of all The NIFTY Non-Invasive Prenatal Testing NIPT Test free of cost.

 How can I locate a The NIFTY Non-Invasive Prenatal Testing (NIPT) Test facility?